 You must disclose the travel sponsorship both: (1) when you know the amount of reimbursement or payment for the travel; and also (2) when the travel is paid on your behalf but you don't know the monetary value.
 The travel details which must be disclosed are:

-The PHS financial conflict of interest regulations (and FIU policy #2370.005) requires disclosures, and University review, of certain outside activities and financial interests of Investigators only.
-The FIU policy defines an Investigator as set forth below, where the pertinent information has been highlighted:
+The PHS financial conflict of interest regulations (and FIU policy #2370.005) requires disclosures, and University review, of certain outside activities and financial interests of investigators only.
+The FIU policy defines an Investigator as set forth below:

 An "Investigator" is the principal investigator and any other person, regardless of title or position, who is responsible for thedesign, conduct, or reporting of research or of proposed research, which may include, for example, collaborators or consultants.
 For purposes of this definition: